datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 LISSN
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+**Full Name:** Linking ISSN

-**Full Name:** The linking ISSN or ISSN-L enables collocation or linking among different media versions of a continuing resource.
+**Description:** The linking ISSN or ISSN-L enables collocation or linking among different media versions of a continuing resource.

 **Example:**